Shafeeq-Shahul/python-projects/README.md

 # python-projects
-Github repository for python projects from a beginner level to Advanced level which helps to get pro in pythom
+Github repository for python projects from a beginner level to Advanced level which helps to get pro in python